Fairness guarantee in multi-class classification: Numerical Evaluation

-\paragraph*{Simulation scheme.} We compare our method to the unfair approach.
-We set $u=10^{-5}$ and the probabilities $p_k$ are estimated by RF with default parameters in \texttt{scikit-learn}.
-For all experiments, we generate $n = 5000$ synthetic examples and split the data into three sets ($60\%$ training set, $20\%$ hold-out set and $20\%$ unlabelled set).
-The performance of a classifier $g$ is evaluated by its empirical accuracy ${\rm Acc}(g)$ on the hold-out set.
-The fairness of $g$ is measured on the hold-out set via the empirical counterpart of the unfairness measure $\mathcal{U}(g)$ given in Definition~\ref{def:unfairnessMeasure}.
-We repeat each procedure 30 times in order to report the average performance (accuracy and unfairness) alongside its standard deviation on the hold-out set.
+We compare our method to the unfair approach.
+We set $u=10^{-5}$ and estimate the conditional probabilities $p_k$ by Random Forest (RF) with default parameters in \texttt{scikit-learn}.
+We generate $n = 5000$ synthetic examples and split the data into three sets ($60\%$ training, $20\%$ hold-out and $20\%$ unlabeled).